Jamesits/ServeSharp/README.md

 ### Choose an Implementation Path

-ServeSharp can be used as a standalone HTTP server, a middleware for an existing HTTP server, an in-process server for a webview frontend, or a router for any RPC-like request/response interface.
+ServeSharp can be used as a standalone HTTP server, a Task for an existing HTTP server, an in-process server for a webview frontend, or a router for any RPC-like request/response interface.

 There are a lot HTTP request/response class implementations in the C#/.NET ecosystem, and they provide different interfaces.
 If you happened to use one listed below, use the specific package.
 Otherwise, use `ServeSharp.Core` to create a router for your request/response type in less than 50 lines of code.